Look at me! Stare all you want. What do you see? A gender? A colour? A human being?

-While bodies get sketched with black coal on snow-white paper the models start to doubt: What are we allowed to call each other?
-What words can we use?
-When do we cross a line, we are not aware of?
+While bodies get sketched with black charcoal on snow-white paper the models start to doubt: What are we allowed to call each other?
+Which words can we use?
+When do we cross a line we are not aware of?

 HVID TEGNER SORT MODEL (WHITE DRAWS BLACK MODEL) is sketches from the war zone called identity politics.
 With a sketch book as their tool a white woman and a black man explore how power, status and identity are constantly negotiated.
 Has political correctness overtaken and made us overly cautious?
 Or is greater sensitivity and awareness of the power of words a help?
 How do we agree on our differences and is that even possible?